ericc-ch/opencode-serve/README.md

 - 🔍 Automatically discover all `.md` files in the `docs/` directory
 - 🎨 Process them with syntax highlighting and GFM features
 - 📄 Generate static HTML pages with navigation
+- 🔎 Create a full-text search index with Pagefind
 - 📁 Output everything to the `dist/` directory
 - ✅ Generate **9 pages total** (1 homepage + 8 documentation pages)